mozboz/wp-halftheory-post-to-email/README.md

 You should get about 36, which is the current number that are failing for other reasons.
 For monthly, I got 18 successes and 1 failure.

+If you want to include email addresses you will have to do a join, e.g.:

+`SELECT user_email FROM gcawp_users join gcawp_usermeta on id = user_id WHERE meta_key = "posttoemail" and meta_value like "%monthly%" and meta_value  like "%2018-08-01%";`